Tech major IBM has acquired Envizi, a leading data and analytics software provider for environmental performance management, for an undisclosed sum.

 Available as a SaaS solution and running in multi-cloud environments, Envizi serves leading brands such as Microsoft, Qantas, CBRE, Uber, abrdn, and Celestica, and its software can be applied to activities across a variety of industries.

-“IBM’s global reach, depth of resources and breadth of expertise will help us to scale at an unprecedented pace,” said David Solsky, CEO and Co-Founder, Envizi.
+“IBM’s global reach, depth of resources and breadth of expertise will help us to scale at an unprecedented pace,” said David Solsky, CEO and Co-Founder, of Envizi.

 IBM last year announced plans to reach net-zero emissions by 2030.